 Patient consent is, of course, an essential pre-requisite for any level of volunteer participation.
-All patients sign a consent form to be seen by a doctor with students observing – we have their complicit consent to treat prior to their intake and examination.
+All patients sign a consent form to be seen by a local doctor who is overseeing students that will be collaborating in their care.
+We have their complicit consent to treat prior to their intake and examination.

 Our patients are protected from exploitation – we are discreet and respectful.
 We do NOT under any circumstances take photos of any procedure during a patient’s visit.
 Furthermore, patient rights must be respected at all times; Patients have the right to refuse treatment.

 ISL prohibits discrimination on the basis of color, national origin, disability, sex, gender identity, religion or any other factor.

 For the sake of security, ISL volunteers remain together as a team from arrival to departure, and are accompanied by ISL staff at all times.

 The safety of our volunteers is our number one priority.
 ISL has offices in all of the countries that we serve.
 That means wherever you go, rest assured, we’re there too.
 All ISL regional staff members are thoroughly screened to ensure the safety of your team’s local interactions and we continuously monitor and address all emerging health and safety issues in each of the countries we operate.